ZhijianZhou01/virusrecom/README.md

 |polymorphic sites <= 2000 | 4% ~ 6% of all polymorphic sites | 10% ~ 20% of the window size |
 |polymorphic sites > 2000 | >= 100 | 10% ~ 20% of the window size |

-<b>Note, too large window size can'n be used for the alignment with too few polymorphic sites.</b>
+<b>Note, too large window size can't be used for the alignment with too few polymorphic sites.</b>

 ### 4.3.
 How to mark lineage in sequence name?
 Typically, this is part of the data preparation.
 In virusrecom v1.1, users can easily get it done via ```-e``` parameter.
 The ```-e``` parameter can engrave file-name to sequence names in batches.
 The example is as follows: